multi-genre vocalist and educator

 Over the past few years Kim has formed her own ensembles and collaborates with many of Victoria's finest musicians.
 In 2017 Kim created and produced the highly successful "Ella at 100" tribute show which sold out Hermann's Jazz Club and the Osborne Bay Pub in Crofton.
 Kim just loves a project and is in the process of creating her new show “All About That Verse” that will debut in the fall of 2019 at Osborne Bay Pub and Hermann’s Jazz Club.
 She is also having fun about town with her group the “Classic Pop Cats”.

-Multifaceted vocalist Kim Greenwood’s repertoire spans classical through contemporary with a solid jazz background.
-Her vocal journey began as a young child singing Tin Pan Alley favourites around the piano with her Mum.
+Kim’s vocal journey began as a young child singing Tin Pan Alley favourites around the piano with her Mum.
 As a young adult, she discovered how fun karaoke is and how much she loved grabbing a microphone!
-When Kim began studying at The Victoria Conservatory of Music (VCM), she became hooked on technique and discovered her love for opera.
+When Kim began studying at The Victoria Conservatory of Music, she became hooked on technique and discovered her love for opera.

-Kim's passions are performing and teaching; she couldn't imagine doing one without the other.
+Kim has equal passions for performing and teaching and she can't imagine doing one without the other.